 21. Diced Butternut Squash

 Rock-hard winter squashes aren’t the easiest vegetables to prepare, so buying them already diced and frozen makes it a lot simpler to include them in your diet.
-Added to soups and smoothies or roasted as a side dish, butternut squash adds fiber to your diet as well as a whopping 70% of your day’s requirement of vitamin A. Roasting veggies like butternut squash is an impressive way to serve this affordable food.
+Added to soups and smoothies or roasted as a side dish, butternut squash adds fiber to your diet and contains no fat.
+Roasting veggies like butternut squash is an impressive way to serve this affordable food.

 Cherries are a longtime favorite for their flavor, but they’re even more valued now that we know the anthocyanins that give them their vivid color are powerful antioxidants.
-Aside from that, a three-quarter cup portion of frozen cherries added to your favorite smoothie will bring over a quarter of your day’s fiber needs, 10% of your iron intake and 25% of your vitamin A.
+Cherries are low in calories and have no fat, and they have plenty of other nutrients, plus vitamins and minerals.[x]

 24. Healthy Choice Cajun-Style Chicken and Shrimp

 Poultry and shellfish play nicely together, especially in flavorful meals like this lean offering.
-It’s super-light, at only 220 calories and 2.5 grams of fat, but boasts 15 grams of protein, 12% of your day’s fiber, and significant quantities of vitamins A, B and C as well as phosphorus, selenium, manganese and other important minerals.
+It’s super-light, at only 220 calories and 2.5 grams of fat, but boasts 15 grams of protein, 11% of your day’s fiber, and significant quantities of vitamins and important minerals.

 25. Frozen Beans

-Dry beans require advance planning and canned beans are high in sodium, so frozen beans can be the best way to enjoy one these unusually nutritious — and virtuous — legumes.
-A cup of baby limas contains 20% of your day’s fiber needs as well as vitamin C and iron, for example, and in some areas you may find ready-to-use frozen black beans or pintos as well.
+Dry beans require advance planning and canned beans are high in sodium, so frozen beans can be the best way to enjoy one of these unusually nutritious — and virtuous — legumes.
+A half-cup of baby limas contains 20% of your day’s fiber needs with just 90 calories and no grams of fat, and in some areas, you might find ready-to-use frozen black beans or pintos as well.